When logging in to Clipchamp, some users might see a version of this message:

 "We've detected that your hardware is currently not supported by Clipchamp.
 For the best possible experience, try updating your operating system or internet browser to the latest versions."

 If you see this, first ensure that you:

 For anyone accessing Clipchamp in the Brave browser (which should work because it's also Chromium-based like Chrome and Edge), you might see an error notification about "unsupported hardware or outdated Chrome version" due to the anti-fingerprinting feature in the Brave Shields.
-In this case you can try the following:

-- click the lion icon to the right of the address bar,
+Click the lion icon to the right of the address bar.

 If the problem persists, it might be because your browser automatically disables some graphics card drivers that could make it unstable.
 For example, Chrome does not allow some integrated Intel HD graphics to initialise WebGL, which is a requirement in order to use Clipchamp.

-Warning: please be aware that, depending on the driver issues, changing this setting might lead Chrome to crash or otherwise behave strangely.
+Warning: please be aware that, depending on the driver issues, changing this setting might lead Chrome to crash or behave strangely.

 To try this option at your own risk, go to chrome://flags/#ignore-gpu-blacklist in a new tab, and next to Override software rendering list choose Enabled, then relaunch Chrome:

-If the above steps don't help, it might be that your computer does not satisfy the hardware requirements to ensure Create works as expected.
+If the above steps don't help, it might be that your computer does not satisfy the hardware requirements to ensure Clipchamp works as expected.
 Your available memory/RAM should be at least 8 GB and your machine should be a 64-bit computer running a 64-bit OS and the 64-bit version of Chrome.

-You should also have enough free space on your computer's internal HDD or SSD, which is required for temporary project files and space during the video processing and exporting phase.
+You should also have enough free space on your computer's internal HDD or SSD, which is required for temporary files and space during the video processing and exporting phase.
 The available free space should be more than the size of the video files you're using in your project.